iglpdc/2014-01-13-uri/rLessons/Functions.md

 # Documentation

 Anyone who has worked with computers at any level for any period of time will attest to the fact that keeping track of your workflow and understanding what was done and why gets problematic quickly.
-Tomorrow we will introduce a solution of this that deals with managing multiple versions.
+Tomorrow we will introduce a solution of this that deals with managing multiple versions (i.e. git).

 But, at an even more basic level than versioning, is the issue of being able to read a piece of code and understand what it is doing.
 The primary solution for creating understandable code is documentation and you already have been doing some of this if you have been using comment tags (`#`).